Testing-AI-Standards/qe-standard/README.md

 Unless stated otherwise, the framework is released under the MIT License.
 This covers both the files and any sample code in the documentation.

 The documentation is [© Crown copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government 3.0 licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

-This repository contains the proposed QE standard to update the [Service Manual](https://www.gov.uk/service-manual) The goal is to gather input and feedback to refine and strengthen our approach to testing, validation, and assurance in the public sector.

-This repository contains the proposed QE standard to update the [Service Manual](https://www.gov.uk/service-manual) The goal is to gather input and feedback to refine and strengthen our approach to testing, validation, and assurance in the public sector.